bdancost/bdancost/README.md

 🎓 **About Me**
 I'm currently studying **Systems Analysis and Development** with a focus on **Web Development** and **Data Analysis**.

-📚 **Learning Focus**
+**Current Learning Focus**
-I'm currently deepening my knowledge in:
+I’m actively expanding my skills in:
-- Front-end frameworks and TypeScript
+- **Python Automation**: Writing scripts for data automation and efficiency
-- Data science fundamentals and machine learning basics
+- **Advanced Front-End**: Deepening my expertise in JavaScript, React, and TypeScript to create more dynamic and responsive user experiences

 🛠️ **Tech Stack**